OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 still allowing the simulation to continue if possible.

-With **PtfmYMod** = 1, HydroDyn requires the first- and second-order potential-flow wave excitation input file(s) to cover the full range of possible wave headings with the first (smallest) wave heading being exactly -180 deg and the last (largest) wave heading being exactly
+With **PtfmYMod** = 1, HydroDyn requires the first- and second-order (mean- or slow-drift loads from Newman's approximation only) potential-flow wave excitation input file(s) to cover the full range of possible wave headings with the first (smallest) wave heading being exactly -180 deg and the last (largest) wave heading being exactly